yuval-krn/whack-a-mole/README.md

+# Whack-a-mole

-# A project from my UI Design course at Columbia University
+This is a project from my UI Design course at Columbia University.

 I replicated the classic arcade game, whack-a-mole, using Javascript, HTML, and CSS.

-Through this project, I learned the fundamentals of async/await functions in Javascript.

-I also used jquery to interact with the DOM.
+Through this project, I learned the fundamentals of async/await functions in Javascript and used jquery to interact with the DOM.

 ## Getting started: